Functional Integration on Constrained Function Spaces II: Applications

-According to the Bayesian analogy, we consult a table of conjugate prior probability distributions and find the conjugate family associated with a Gaussian distribution of known mean and unknown covariance is a gamma distribution, So the integrator on $C$ associated with a uniform functional constraint is expected to be a gamma integrator.\footnote{The gamma family is also conjugate for exponential-type distributions so the following analysis holds for action functionals that are not necessarily quadratic.}
+According to the Bayesian analogy, we consult a table of conjugate prior probability distributions and find the conjugate family associated with a Gaussian distribution of known mean and unknown covariance is a gamma distribution, So the integrator on $C$ associated with fixed-mean functional constraints is expected to be a gamma integrator.\footnote{The gamma family is also conjugate for exponential-type distributions so the following analysis holds for action functionals that are not necessarily quadratic.}

-Now that we know the `probability' nature of a uniform constraint on a Gaussian QM system through its marginal integrator family, the task is to understand the integrator family parameters and the relevant sufficient statistics.
+Now that we know the `probability' nature of fixed-mean functional constraints on a Gaussian QM system through its marginal integrator family, the task is to understand the integrator family parameters and the relevant sufficient statistics.

 As motivation, consider the lower gamma integrator family (see Appendix B, \cite{LA4}).
 Put $\alpha=1$, and let $L:\Ta\rightarrow i\R^n$ with $\langle \beta',L(\tau)\rangle\mapsto 2\pi \Bold{\lambda}\cdot i \Bold{\mathrm{u}}$ and $\Bold{\lambda}=\Bold{\lambda}^\ast$.
 Then,